kaatori/ds_practicum_project/README.md

 Note: Some function calls take a very long time to run, namely the K-means clustering in the files referencing "coseq".

+Note: Some additional work for a different course (Data 642) is included as the client permitted the use of the coral data for projects in both courses.
+The goals of each course's projects are different.

+In Data 793 (main directory with ```analysis``` folder  ```.Rmd``` files) contains work related to K-means clustering and binary classification of Clade C vs not Clade C. This project is in R.

+The Data 642 work contains a separate sub-directory (```data_642_jupyter_notebooks```) where the project is in Python with Jupyter Notebooks associated with modeling binary classification for Clade A v.
+Clade C. Clade A is the most dominant clade of the coral data, and as such, the underlying dataset used is different to allow for the max number of samples that contain Clade A sequencing.

 # R Version